joejohn2000/joejohn2000/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

 - :computer: I'm a MCA graduate
-- :rocket: Always ready to collaborate with a team for WebDev Experiments
+- :rocket: Always ready to collaborate with a team for software Experiments
 - :zap:  loves to Meetup for learning & Conferences <br>